AlekhyaYallaBVRITH/Digital-VLSI-SoC-DESIGN-AND-PLANNING/doc/Lab_Experiment_Flow_RTL_to_GDSII.md

-### 🧪 Steps For Laboratory Exercise To Implement RTL to GDSII
+### 🧪 Steps For Laboratory Exercise To Implement RTL to GDSII from DAY 1 TO Day 5

 ---